davedoesdemos/DataLakeInADay/Lab5/Lab5.md

 <td width="40%"><img src="images/model.png" /></td>
 </tr>
 <tr>
 <td width="60%">In the query editor, right click "model" and copy.
 Right click model again and click Paste.
-Do this to create a total of 6 copies of the model.
+Do this to create a total of 6 copies of the model (including the original).
 We will expand each one into a single table with the exception of the orders fact table, which we'll get from SQL Data Warehouse.</td>
 <td width="40%"><img src="images/copies.png" /></td>
 </tr>
 <tr>